dirtsimple/poste.io/README.md

 The first variable it adds is `LISTEN_ON`, which can be set to either a list of specific IP addresses to listen on, `host` (to listen only on addresses bound to the container's hostname), or `*` (for poste's default behavior of listening on every available interface).

-The second variable is `OUTBOUND_MAIL_IP`, which can be set to a specific IP to use, `*` to let the operating system pick an address, or it can be left empty or undefined, in which case the [configuration file](#managing-sender-ips) will be used to pick an IP address based on the domain the mail is sent from.
-(Or if no IP is found in the config file, the first listening IP will be used, unless `LISTEN_ON` is `*`, in which case the operating system will pick the address.)
+The second variable is `SEND_ON`, which can also be set to a list of IP addresses, `host`, or `*`.
+(If unset or empty, it defaults to the value set in `LISTEN_ON`.)
+By default, mail will be sent from the first IP address in the resulting list, unless it's `*`, in which case the operating system will pick the IP.
+If there's only one sending IP,  all mail will be sent from the default IP.
+Otherwise, a [configuration file](#managing-sender-ips) will be used to pick an IP address from the list, based on the domain the mail is being sent from.

 ### Basic Usage